-The Learning Center provides supportive services to the entire ESU community, professional and peer tutoring and drop-in tutoring labs in mathematics, chemistry, physics, economics, and writing are available to all students.
-The Learning Center is open Monday through Thursday from 8 a.m. to 10:00 p.m. and Friday from 8:00 a.m. to 4:30 p.m. for tutoring, studying, and computer use.
-For further information call 570-422-3507 or visit www3.esu.edu/academics/learningcenter.asp.
+The Learning Center provides academic supportive services to the entire ESU community and houses the Tutoring Program and a computer lab.
+Professional and peer tutoring and drop-in-tutoring labs in mathematics, chemistry, physics, economics and writing are available to all students.
+The Learning Center, located in Rosenkrans East, is open Monday through Thursday from 8 a.m. to 10 p.m. and Friday from 8 a.m. to 4:30 p.m. and Sundays from noon until 10 p.m. for tutoring, studying and computer use.